Toggle Contrast

 If you are worried about your baby’s crying or are finding it difficult to cope, speak to your health visitor or GP for support.

-ChatHealth Service – ChatHealth 0-5 is a text messaging service run by local health visitors for parents, carers and families of under 5’s in Hampshire.
-They provide support on a wide range of health and wellbeing issues including crying babies, infant feeding, starting baby on solid foods, sleep and behaviour problems.
-As well as giving advice, the team can signpost to appropriate services and other support.
+ChatHealth Service – ChatHealth 0-5 is a text messaging service run by local health visitors for parents, caregivers, and families with children under 5 in Hampshire.
+They offer support on a wide range of health and wellness issues, such as crying babies, infant feeding, starting baby on solid foods, sleep and behaviour problems.
+The team not only provides advice, but also helps connect parents with other services and resources that can provide additional support.

 Text: 07520 615720 or scan the QR code below: